jub0bs/fcors/README.md

 enforced by the [Same-Origin Policy (SOP)][mdn-sop] on cross-origin network access.

-fcors allows you to configure and build [net/http][net-http] middleware that implement CORS.
+jub0bs/fcors allows you to configure and build [net/http][net-http] middleware that implement CORS.

 ## Design philosophy

-fcors is designed to be both easier to use and harder to misuse than other CORS middleware libraries; see
+jub0bs/fcors is designed to be both easier to use and harder to misuse than other CORS middleware libraries; see
 [_Fearless CORS: a design philosophy for CORS middleware libraries (and a Go implementation)_][fearless-cors].

-## Praise for fcors
+## Praise for jub0bs/fcors

 > I really like the declarative API.
 It lets you say what behavior you want
 > rather than setting specific headers.
 It means that, as a user,